 - 14.2 In many cases, these open spaces will draw visitors from a relatively wide area.
 This is particularly true of the bigger spaces.
 However, it is likely that these same spaces will also perform a local amenity function. - 14.3 Fairlands Valley Park is the largest area of open space in Stevenage.
 Retaining this area as undeveloped land was part of the original masterplan for the New Town.
 It provides a facility used by residents from all across the Borough (and beyond).
 It performs a regional role in providing recreational pursuits, but is just as likely to have people using it from neighbouring streets to meet everyday needs - 14.4 The Town Centre Gardens provide valuable space in close proximity to both the main retail area and existing and proposed high-rise residential uses.
-The refurbishment of the gardens was completed in 2011, though there remains an aspiration to provide better connections across the dual carriageway of St George's Way (see Policy IT7).
+The refurbishment of the gardens was completed in 2011, though there remains an aspiration to provide better connections across the dual carriageway of St George's Way (see Policy IT7). - 14.5 The remaining Principal Parks serve a wider than local role within the town.
+They offer a variety of functions including play areas for a broad age range, trim trails, skate facilities, varied semi-natural environments and other features which make them attractive destinations.

-127 Sites in Policy NH1 denoted by an asterisk () contain childrens' play areas which are also protected under this policy
+121 Sites in Policy NH1 denoted by an asterisk () contain childrens' play areas which are also protected under this policy